nasa/progpy/sphinx-config/prog_models_guide.rst

     :width: 70 %
     :align: center

 States can also be discrete or continuous. :term:`Discrete states<discrete state>` are those which can only exist in a finite set of values.
-Where continuous states are those initialized with a number, discrete states are initialized using the function :py:func:`progpy.create_discrete_state`, like the examples below.
+Continuous states are initialized with a number and discrete states are initialized using the function :py:func:`progpy.create_discrete_state`, like the examples below.
 Each discrete state represents a unique condition or mode, and transitions between states are governed by defined rules or events, providing clarity and predictability in state management.

 .. code-block:: python